"Give every day the chance to become the most beautiful day of your life." - Mark Twain

-All the messages and emails can wait at least 5min or 1 hour (depending on how long your morning routine is) - considering also that in the morning people rarely can execute, they, if at all, can just be informed by your messages.
+All the messages and emails can wait at least 5min or 1 hour (depending on how long your morning routine is) - considering also that in the morning people rarely can really execute.

 Your wellbeing is the starting point of your day and energy - you set the tone how you want to experience the day, don`t give away your power so soon.

-Break the cycle by allowing your "being" to live given you will be living "doing" 9-12 hours a day - create a balance between your being and doing.
+Break the cycle by allowing your "being" to live - given you will be living in a "doing" mode 9-12 hours a day, create a balance between your being and doing.
 As we know, our being can steer creativity, inspirations, and self-care for our mind, body, and soul.

 We need to regularly train our muscles of attention, focus, and productivity - so we need to show up in our "morning gym" to get fit in our mind.

-Be kind and patient with yourself when you introduce a new habit (i.e. not checking your phone first thing in the morning).
-Even if you feel you need to remember something before you forget it, write it down in a classic notebook (or trust that you will remember it if it is important :)).
+Be kind and patient with yourself when you introduce a new habit - (i.e. not checking your phone first thing in the morning), even if you feel you need to remember something before you forget it, write it in a classic notebook (or trust that you will remember it if it is important :)).